 - Only Ambridge Area Senior High School students will be admitted to the dances, except as otherwise noted by the Principal.
 Special dances are limited to certain grade levels.
 (Mistletoe and Prom are limited to grades 10-12) - 2.
 Students on social probation, suspension, expulsion or absent from school on the day of a dance are restricted from attending. - 3.
 Students with attendance and truancy issues and infractions in question or unresolved, are not permitted to participate in these activities. - 4.
+Students arriving 30 minutes after the start of the event may be denied admission.
+Exceptions to this should be pre-arranged or will be reviewed to determine an emergency situation - 5.
 Students leaving the dance will not be permitted to re-enter.
-A student who leaves the dance must leave school grounds and is not permitted to return to the dance. - 5.
+A student .who leaves the dance must leave school grounds and is not permitted to return to the dance. - 6.
 Students who are disruptive, insolent or under the influence of drugs/alcohol will be denied admittance and/or will be removed from the building and must leave school grounds.
-Disciplinary action will be taken according to district policy as contained within this handbook. - 6.
-All school rules and regulations apply to all dances. - 7.
+Disciplinary action will be taken according to district policy as contained within this handbook.

+- 7. All school rules and regulations apply to all dances. - 8.
 Request for dances must be pre-approved by the administration and both sponsors and booster clubs must complete the proper forms.